Backendless/ui-builder-library/components/bl-alert/README.md

 Then navigate to the **Logic** section of the selected component, and in the **UI Library** click the Alert, and from the appeared menu select the **Close Alert** action item and connect it to the **On Close Button** event:

 ![message_add_codeless_block](https://user-images.githubusercontent.com/115621450/195363381-09d4b9ff-3d72-4ecb-9144-81721b3b2ccc.png)

+## Demo

+View an example of how to install this component and how it works in your UI here: [Arcade URL](https://app.arcade.software/share/VKYqQJggd6WmFm87fq22).

 ## Properties